-We thank N.~Asokan (University of Waterloo) for his useful feedback.
-This work has been supported by the German Research Foundation (DFG) as part of projects HWSec and S2 within the CRC 1119 CROSSING, by the German Federal Ministry of Education and Research (BMBF) and the Hessen State Ministry for Higher Education, Research and the Arts (HMWK) within CRISP, by BMBF within the project iBlockchain, by the Academy of Finland (grant 309195), and by the Intel Collaborative Research Institute for Collaborative Autonomous \& Resilient Systems (ICRI-CARS).
+\begin{acks} We thank N.~Asokan (University of Waterloo) for his useful feedback.
+This work has been supported by the German Research Foundation (DFG) as part of the project S2 within the CRC 1119 CROSSING, by the ASSURED project funded by the EU's Horizon 2020 programme under Grant Agreement number 952697, by German Federal Ministry of Education and Research (BMBF) within the project iBlockchain, by the Academy of Finland (grant 309195), by the European Space Operations Centre with the Networking/Partnering Initiative, and by the Intel Collaborative Research Institute for Collaborative Autonomous \& Resilient Systems (ICRI-CARS). \end{acks}

 { }